 2025 marked a turning point in how automation and AI showed up inside VectorCare.

 Our Automated Dispatching Intelligence (A.D.I.) moved from a powerful feature to a core workflow engine, taking on more of the repetitive, time-sensitive decisions that historically consumed human bandwidth.
-Customers consistently told us the same thing: A.D.I. doesn’t just save time—it changes how their teams work.
+Customers consistently told us the same thing: A.D.I. doesn’t just save time – it changes how their teams work.
 To put a number on that, in 2025 A.D.I. saved more than 100,000 hours for our healthcare systems and healthcare suppliers.
-That’s time saved that goes back to patient care, not admin.
+That’s time saved on admin that goes back into patient care, displaying how AI can work alongside clinical judgment by absorbing operational friction.

-Our army of AI agents over the next year will be deployed internally and later externally, assisting with call intake, scheduling, and event creation.
+Our army of AI agents over the next year will be introduced internally, and later externally, to assist with call intake, scheduling, and event creation.
 AI agents will help organizations smooth demand, reduce overload, and maintain service levels.
-Throughout last year, we took a deliberate approach—deploying, learning, and refining—so that trust and safety kept pace with innovation.
+Throughout last year, we took a deliberate approach – deploying, learning, and refining – so that trust and safety kept pace with innovation.

-As we head into 2026, AI at VectorCare is no longer experimental.
-It is becoming embedded, invisible, and dependable.
+Heading into 2026, AI at VectorCare is no longer experimental.
+It is embedded, invisible, and dependable.

 2026: The Year of EHR-Native Infrastructure

 SoFaaS™ enables healthcare vendors, service providers, and suppliers to build, deploy, and scale EHR-embedded applications in weeks, not years.
-Using VectorCare’s no-code workflow builder and a suite of internal tools we developed over the past several years—and are now making public—partners can focus on their domain expertise while VectorCare handles the rest.
+Using VectorCare’s no-code workflow builder, as well as a suite of internal tools we developed over the past several years – which we are now making publicly available – partners can focus on their domain of expertise while VectorCare handles the rest.

-VectorCare provides the infrastructure that allows any healthcare vendor or supplier—transportation, home health, DME, remote monitoring, and beyond—to go deeper into the EHR workflow at the lowest cost and fastest time to value, while we handle:
+VectorCare provides the infrastructure that allows any healthcare vendor or supplier – transportation, home health, DME, remote monitoring, and beyond – to go deeper into the EHR workflow at the lowest cost and shortest path to value, while we handle:

 - SMART on FHIR compliance